johnprovazek/games/README.md

 | contexto           | Find the secret word.                               | [contexto.me](https://contexto.me/)                                              |
 | minutecryptic      | Solve the cryptic crossword clue.                   | [minutecryptic.com](https://www.minutecryptic.com/)                              |
 | foodguessr         | Guess where the dish is from.                       | [foodguessr.com/daily](https://www.foodguessr.com/daily)                         |

+## Usage

+This project maintains user game preferences using url parameters and local storage.
+A Base62 encoding scheme limits the system to 31 unique game IDs.

+## Credits

+[dnd kit](https://dndkit.com/) was used to implement the drag and drop sort feature.

+## Bugs & Improvements

+- When new games are added this will reset any local storage or url parameter codes.
+- Would be nice to update users with a dialog box anytime new games have been added.